Obtaining a Credit Card in Thailand.

 Not long ago, we ran into some kind of trouble, when the credit card we used for more than 20 years, decided to give us some bureaucratic hassle.
 We could not use the card for a few weeks, until everything was cleared up (nothing to do with anything we did).
 It was then that again, it looked like we really needed to get a second or back-up credit card.

 It was not the first time we had some kind of trouble with a credit card.
-I guess if you wait long enough, something untoward will happen once every five or ten years.
+I guess if you wait long enough, something untoward will happen once in awhile.

 The meaning of life?